apecloud/kubeblocks/README.md

 * Ease of use

-  KubeBlocks not only provides a YAML-based API but also offers an interactive kbcli tool to further simplify usage as a complement to kubectl.
+  KubeBlocks not only provides a YAML-based API but also offers an interactive `kbcli` tool to further simplify usage as a complement to `kubectl`.
 For example, you can install KubeBlocks and launch a playground environment on a desktop or cloud with a single command.

 * Observability

-  KubeBlocks collects monitoring metrics from richful data sources, integrates with the Prometheus stack, and provides insightful Grafana templates.
+  KubeBlocks collects monitoring metrics from rich data sources, integrates with the Prometheus stack, and provides insightful Grafana templates.
 In addition, troubleshooting tools such as slow logs are also provided.

 * Extensibility